-ZJ show how to being calculating the amount of binding needed by first determining the finished length and width of the quilt.
-Once you have those numbers you simply add all four numbers together.
-To that total you will need to add 10”.
+ZJ show how to calculate the amount of binding needed by first determining the finished length and width of the quilt.
+Once you have those numbers, you simply add all four numbers together.
+To that total you will need to add 10 inches.
 ZJ explains that this extra is needed to miter all of the corners and give you enough room to be able to join the ends together using a diagonal seam.

 Once you have this final number, which is the total length of binding needed, ZJ shows how to turn that number into the yardage needed for the binding.
 When determining the yardage needed for a quilt binding you must know how wide of a strip you intend to cut for the binding.
 In general, 2 ½” strips are commonly used for standard bindings, however if you want a thinner or tighter binding over the edge of the quilt you can use 2 ¼” or 2” strips.